rluu/pricechartingtool/misc/LookbackMultipleDistributedParallel/README.txt

 ##############################################################################
-# To run LookbackMultiple calculations distributed.
+# To run LookbackMultiple calculations distributed:
 ##############################################################################